typisttech/vagrant-trellis-cert/README.md

 Contact: [Tang Rufus](mailto:tangrufus@gmail.com)

+## Troubleshooting

+`getaddrinfo: nodename nor servname provided, or not known`

+Make sure your hosts file contains all urls you're self-signing.

 ## Feedback

 **Please provide feedback!** We want to make this library useful in as many projects as possible.